Some notes on what I've been up to

 The painting has been created from a battered street utility cabinet at a Belfast sectarian interface, but is to be viewed in the context of the larger border on the island and the Brexit discussions.
 The textures could be mapping but the inclusion of the bolt references security with alternate open or shut conditions.
 The state of the cabinet is left uncertain with the lock present but not clicked.

 I was again privileged to take part in the Inishlacken Project.
-Ran with a variety of paintings and drawings this year and well as some art installation work.
+Ran with a variety of paintings and drawings this year as well as some art installation work.

 I took part in this event a the Ulster University.
 A small postcard.
 This is my left hand by my right hand.

 Running a sketching session for Structural Engineers.
 All about getting them to take out their pencils and see what is around them.

 Once again I was fortunate to be off on the beautiful island of Inishlacken as a part of The Inishlacken Project.

 Exhibition at the Royal Society of Ulster Architects, 2 Mountcharles, Belfast of my work from the trip to Matera and Puglia.
 On view weekdays until 4.30pm until 3 March.

 This exhibition represents the works from the three sketchbooks in their entirety and unedited.
 Disassembled they are presented in the order they were created.

 The exhibition includes all 15 pen drawings, 4 watercolours and 25 pencil drawings.